keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/cucumber-testing.md

   - Gherkin
 ---

-Cucumber is a popular tool used for Behavior-Driven Development (BDD) that allows you to write test cases in a simple, human-readable format.
-It bridges the gap between technical and non-technical stakeholders by enabling collaboration through executable specifications.
-This article explores how Cucumber works, its key components, and provides practical examples in JavaScript.
+In few recent decades, Cucumber has become a popular tool as a BDD tool, allowing user to write test cases in a simple, human-readable format.
+Also, it has bridged the gap between technical and non-technical stakeholders by enabling collaboration by simplifying the test specifications.

 ## Key Components of Cucumber

-Cucumber testing consists of three main components: feature files, step definitions, and runner configuration.
+Cucumber tests consist of 2 main components:

+1. feature files.
+2. step definitions.

 These components work together to define, automate, and execute test scenarios in a BDD framework.
 Let's explore each component in detail:

 ### 1. **Feature Files**